 Nutmeg is legal in most countries, with the exception of some Islamic countries.
 It is prohibited to import the spice into Saudi Arabia unless mixed with other spices in permitted proportions, which is no more than 20%.

 It is obviously not recommended to take deliriants, such as nutmeg, without consulting with a doctor and a trip sitter to watch over you throughout the experience.
 (Check if, and where, I’m available to serve as a trip sitter.)
 With nutmeg, the sitter should ideally have experience with the spice and take some himself to enable the experiencing of shared effects, such as shared dreams, hallucinations, and out-of-body experiences.

 P.S.
-This article was originally published in May 1, 2019, after a month long research and experimentation I conducted during the month of April.
-Only toward the end of this intense and interesting period, did I find out that April is the month when nutmeg is harvested in its home land – Indonesia.
+This article was originally published on May 1, 2019, after a month-long research and experimentation I conducted during the month of April.
+Only toward the end of this intense and interesting period, did I find out that April is the month when nutmeg is harvested in its homeland – Indonesia.
 Must be a coincidence… or is it?